By Ashok Prasad, Founder, Niyyam

 Step 1: List All Your Mutual Funds

-- Clarity begins with listing everything
+Clarity begins with complete visibility.

 Step 2: Identify Duplicate Categories